 What Is a Rewards Credit Card?

 A rewards credit card offers cardholders bonuses based on their spending.
-Bonuses can come in many forms, including airline miles, cash back, or points.
+Bonuses can come in many forms, including airline miles, cash back, and points.

 How Rewards Credit Cards Work

-Where rewards credit cards differ from other types of credit cards is that a portion of each purchase will go toward the card’s designated bonus, whether that’s cash back rewards or points to use for a hotel stay.
+Where rewards credit cards differ from other types of credit cards is that a portion of each purchase goes toward the card’s designated bonus, whether that’s cash-back rewards or points to use for a flight or hotel stay.
 Card issuers pay out rewards on a specific term, such as by billing period, on a monthly cycle, or based on spending.
-Once the rewards hit the user’s account, they can redeem them.
+Once the rewards hit the user’s account, the user can redeem them.

 Types of Credit Card Rewards Programs